Prinzregententorte

-Prinzregententorte (/de/) is a Bavarian torte consisting of at least six, usually seven, thin layers of sponge cake interlaid with chocolate buttercream.
-The exterior is covered in a dark chocolate glaze.
-Prinzregententorte is very popular in Bavaria, Germany, and available in cake shops all year round.
+Prinzregententorte (/de/) is a Bavarian torte consisting of at least six, usually seven, thin layers of sponge cake interlaid with chocolate buttercream, and a covering of a dark chocolate glaze.
+The cake is widely regarded as a specialty of Bavarian cuisine and is commonly available in confectioneries throughout Bavaria.

 Origin

-The cake is named after Luitpold, prince regent of Bavaria from 1886.
+The cake is named after Luitpold, Prince Regent of Bavaria, who exercised the authority of the Bavarian throne from 1886 to his death in 1912.
 The cake's exact origin remains in dispute; among those claimed as its creators are the prince regent's cook, Johann Rottenhoeffer, the baker Anton Seidl, and the baking firm of Heinrich Georg Erbshäuser.

 A Prinzregententorte originally had eight layers of both cake and cream, so as to represent the eight districts the Kingdom of Bavaria once had.
 Since one of those regions, the Palatinate, was split off from Bavaria and merged with surrounding lands to form the new federal state of Rhineland-Palatinate by the American Military Government after World War II, which the locals later confirmed in a plebiscite, the double-layers were subsequently reduced to seven.